 ]]>

-Gondwana split 180 million years ago.
+The supercontinent of Gondwana split 180 million years ago.
 What would become Australia and Antarctica was part of a breakaway landmass from that breakup.
 Australia had completely separated by the time it travelled north on its own 30 million years ago.
-Since then, modifications to the land’s climate and physical isolation from the rest of the world have contributed to the development of Australia’s distinctive flora and fauna.
+Since then, modifications to the land’s climate and physical isolation from the rest of the world have contributed to the development of different unique Australian species.
 Australia is the only place in the world where more than 80% of our flora, animals, reptiles, and frogs can be found.

 About one million different native animal species can be found in Australia.